-Per occurrence is the limit the insurance company must pay for the cost of covered damages.
-For further illustration, the insured’s policy states that his per occurrence limit is $1,000,000.00, so if the business of the insured is found legally responsible for one accident and causes property damage and costs $500,000.
+Per Occurrence is the limit the insurance company must pay for the cost of covered damages.
+For further illustration, the insured’s policy states that his per occurrence limit is $1,000,000.00.
+Therefore, if the insured’s business is found legally responsible for one accident and causes property damage that costs $500,000, the insurance company will pay up to the limit of the covered damages with no deductibles in your claim.

-The insurance company will pay up to the limit of the covered damages with no deductibles.
-Hence, if the cost of covered damages ($1,200,000) exceeds the per occurrence limit, which is $1,000,000.
-The insured will be the one to pay for the difference in out of his pocket.
+Also, if the cost of covered damages ($1,200,000) exceeds the per occurrence limit, which is $1,000,000, the insured will be the one to pay for the difference out of his pocket.

-The insurance company will no longer pay for any cost of damages.
-Any damages that could occur in the policy period’s succeeding months because the policy has been exhausted.
+In this situation, the insurance company will no longer pay for any cost of damages.
+Also, the company won’t pay for the damages that could occur in the policy period’s succeeding months because the policy has been exhausted.
 In other words, the insured already reaches its aggregate limits.